-Most of the available evidence assessed how well point-of-care urine protein screening tests detect proteinuria, a diagnostic criterion for preeclampsia diagnosis, compared to the 24-hour collection gold standard.
-The most commonly studied test was protein:creatinine ratio, which has been cited in recent diagnostic criteria as a reasonable alternative to 24-hour urine collection.
-The range of sensitivities and sensitivities was wide, and heterogeneity was high: sensitivity and specificity near 80 percent for studies using thresholds at or near 30 mg/mmol likely represents a best case scenario, but the high and largely unexplained heterogeneity limits conclusions.
-In routine prenatal care for women presenting outside of monitored study conditions, performance could be considerably lower and is likely to be more variable across clinical settings given diversity in the tests available and 24-hour test assays.
-Our findings on the protein:creatinine ratio test are consistent with those conducted by others in recent years.
-A review by Côté and colleagues concluded that although this ratio was not sufficiently accurate to replace the 24-hour test for diagnostic confirmation, it does perform well enough to serve as a screening test to rule out significant proteinuria (0.3 g/day).
+Most of the available evidence assessed how well point-of-care urine protein screening tests detect proteinuria, a diagnostic criterion for preeclampsia diagnosis, compared with the 24-hour collection gold standard.
+The most commonly studied test was the protein:creatinine test, which has been cited in recent diagnostic criteria as a reasonable alternative to 24-hour urine collection.^{1,143} The range of sensitivity and specificity was wide, and heterogeneity was high; sensitivity and specificity near 80 percent for studies using thresholds at or near 30 mg/mmol likely represents a best case scenario, but the high and largely unexplained heterogeneity limits conclusions.
+In routine prenatal care for women presenting outside of monitored study conditions, performance could be considerably lower and is likely to be more variable across clinical settings given the diversity in the tests available and 24-hour test assays.
+Our findings on the protein:creatinine test are consistent with those conducted by others in recent years.^{75,142} A review by Côté et al concluded that although this test was not sufficiently accurate to replace the 24-hour test for diagnostic confirmation, it does perform well enough to serve as a screening test to rule out significant proteinuria (excretion threshold of 0.3 g/day).75

-Based on relatively limited evidence available on other point-of-care tests, quantitative rather than qualitative readings of various urine dipstick tests appear more accurate.
-In two studies, quantitative albumin:creatinine ratio urine testing could obtain sensitivity and specificity in ranges similar to those of the protein:creatinine tests.
-These two studies' populations exhibited a very different prevalence of proteinuria, one with less than 10 percent and the other with nearly 50 percent having significant proteinuria according to the 24-hour test.
-In both studies, however, albumin:creatinine ratio testing had higher sensitivity and specificity values than were reported in studies of the protein:creatinine ratio test.
-As in our own review, another recent review noted the limited evidence but also the potential promise of the albumin:creatinine ratio test, deeming the test deserving of further investigation.
+Based on relatively limited evidence available on other point-of-care tests, quantitative rather than qualitative readings of various urine dipstick tests appear more accurate.94 In two studies, quantitative albumin:creatinine urine testing could obtain sensitivity and specificity in ranges similar to those of protein:creatinine tests.
+These two studies' populations exhibited a very different prevalence of proteinuria; one had less than 10 percent106 and the other had nearly 50 percent of participants with significant proteinuria, according to the 24-hour test.94 In both studies, however, albumin:creatinine testing had higher sensitivity and specificity values than those reported in studies of the protein:creatinine test.
+As in our own review, another recent review noted the limited evidence but also the potential promise of the albumin:creatinine test, deeming the test deserving of further investigation.142 gold standard tests could all contribute to the range of sensitivity and specificity observed.

-Evidence on test performance of point-of-care urine screening tests is both statistically and clinically heterogeneous.
-Different assays for the 24-hour reference test, manufacturers of tests kits and readers, laboratory procedures, and protocols for collection and reading of the index and gold standard tests could all contribute to the range of sensitivities and specificities observed.
 We sought to identify potential patterns in test performance based on these methodological characteristics but found few clear signals.
 The degree of spectrum bias, which is based on the extent to which preeclampsia was suspected, may have contributed to the heterogeneity in sensitivity, but the heterogeneity in specificity could not be explained.
-Limited information on the types of index tests and 24-hour assays used did not permit us to examine the role of different tests and procedures on performance.
+Limited information on the types of index tests and 24-hour assays used did not permit us to examine the role of different tests and procedures in performance.